 Tolerances are applied to Dimension styles and you can create multiple dimension styles for the different type of tolerances.

 Type D on the command line and press enter.
-Click on New button then select a name for your dimension style and click on Continue button.
+Click on the New button then select a name for your dimension style and click on the Continue button.

 Select Tolerances tab and from Method drop-down menu of Tolerance format panel select the Deviation option.
 Don’t change the Upper and Lower values of tolerance, keep it at its default value of 0 as shown in the image below.

 Click OK to close the Dimension style manager window.
 Now make dimensions on the geometry and you will notice that it will be made with tolerance value of 0 for upper as well as the lower limit.

 Select any dimension from drawing area and right click then select properties from the contextual menu.
 Locate the Tolerances panel and change the upper and lower limit of tolerance from the respective field as shown in the image below.

 In a similar way apply the tolerance values using properties palette to other dimensions as well.

 The final geometry after applying respective tolerances to the dimensions should look like the image below.

 Adding Dual dimensioning: